AviatrixSystems/Azure_Controller_HA/README.md

-# Launch an Aviatrix Controller in Azure with High
+# Launch an Aviatrix Controller in Azure with High Availbility

 ## Description